Where Acqua for Life works

 In Tamil Nadu state, in addition to the installation of water systems, emphasis has been put on the sensitization of hundreds of teachers and students regarding preservation and use of water, hygiene and diseases

-In the Manjankandriana District of Madagascar, water access is around 58%, with potable water access at 0%.
-Over the next three years, through the support of Acqua for Life initiative, a long-term impact on the region will be possible, achieving clean water, decent toilets and good hygiene.close
+In the Manjankandriana District of Madagascar, water access is only around 58%.
+For the last two years, through the support of Acqua for Life initiative in partnership with WaterAid, a long-term impact on the region has been possible, achieving clean water, decent toilets and good hygiene.
+With 2 gravity-fed water supply systems connected to 17 tap stands and two school sanitary blocks successfully built, over 1,000 students have now daily access to clean water.close

 In Kenya 70% of the population in rural areas lack of access to basic sanitation.
 In the Rift Valley, Acqua for Life is installing water supply systems and about 15,000 community members and school-going children will benefit from it directly.close